luisgizirian/luisgizirian/README.md

 ### Hi there 👋

 🌱 **Currently ...**
+* *(latest)* main work has taken all time slots.
+Migrating an old .Net Framework multi-tenant monolith into a dotnet 3.1, 6, 7 microservices architecture to take advantage of Containers and Linux and taking the opportunity of lowering cloud operational costs at the same time.
+Hope to get back soon enough into the realms of FPGAs, RISC-V and LED Matrices.
-* *(latest)* maximizing processing with FPGAs.
+* maximizing processing with FPGAs.
 Currently learning how to build a High Frame Rate driver for LED matrices.
   * An intermediate goal: using an *Arduino MKR Vidor 4000* FPGA component as Development Board.
 You can follow my progress visiting https://github.com/luisgizirian/seven-segment-fpga-driver
 * learning about applying HyperLedger Fabric on a use case for Growers, Farmers and Food Producers... (decentralizing with blockchain technologies)
 * prototyping a Rust based OS Kernel.
 Objective: an IOT OS to ease application maintenance (details to come...)